What Is Conversion In Retail?

 Let’s assume you’re a retail manager at a brick-and-mortar store.

-To determine the conversion rate for a specific period, you just need to take the number of total transactions made within that period and divide them by the number of prospective shoppers who walked into your store.
+To determine the conversion rate for a specific period, divide the number of transactions by the number of prospective shoppers who entered your store.
 Then, multiply the total by 100 to get your percentage.

 So, if 50 customers purchased your product out of 400 customers who visited your store, your conversion rate would be: